Superboy

 Earth-Prime.

-The sixth volume of Superboy was published from November 2011 to
+The sixth volume of Superboy was published for 34 issues (November 2011– October 2014).
+On Prime Earth,

 Jonathan Samuel Kent, the son of Clark Kent and